-Networks with only a Windows, Linux, Solaris, AIX, or HP-UX server running eDirectory have no Volume objects.
+Networks with only a Windows, Linux, Solaris, or AIX server running eDirectory have no Volume objects.

 You might want to create multiple Organization objects if your company has the following needs:

 - It comprises multiple companies that do not share the same network. - It needs to represent separate business units or organizations. - It has a policy or other internal guidelines that dictate that organizations remain separate.